 Mild side effects

-These lists contain up to 10 of the most common mild side effects that can occur with each drug, or with both Lokelma and sodium polystyrene sulfonate (when taken individually).
+These lists contain some of the most common mild side effects that can occur with each drug, or with both Lokelma and sodium polystyrene sulfonate (when taken individually).

 • Can occur with Lokelma: